 The management of the Group assessed the expected loss on trade receivables by estimation based on historical credit loss experience, general economic conditions of the industry in which the debtors operate and an assessment both the current as well as the forecast direction of conditions at the reporting date.
-The directors of the Company are of the opinion that trade receivables amounted to RMB536,455,000 (2019: RMB708,250,000) are not credit-impaired, as for they are still considered fully recoverable due to long term/on-going relationship and good repayment record from these customers.
-Accordingly, RMB11,102,000 (2019: RMB18,890,000) loss allowance on ECL for trade receivables based on provision matrix is recognised as at 31 December 2020.
-However, RMB17,948,000 (2019: RMB12,690,000) of the balance of trade receivables are considered as credit-impaired as for there is evidence indicating the asset is credit-impaired as at 31 December 2020.
+The directors of the Company are of the opinion that trade receivables with gross carrying amount of RMB845,342,000 (2020: RMB536,455,000) are not credit-impaired, as for they are still considered fully recoverable due to long term/on-going relationship and good repayment record from these customers.
+Accordingly, RMB13,356,000 (2020: RMB11,102,000) loss allowance on ECL for trade receivables based on provision matrix is recognised as at 31 December 2021.
+However, gross carrying amount amounted of RMB12,908,000 (2020: RMB17,948,000) of the balance of trade receivables are considered as credit-impaired as for there is evidence indicating the asset is credit-impaired as at 31 December 2021.

-No loss allowance on ECL for contract assets based on provision matrix is recognised during the years ended 31 December 2020 and 2019 as the amount is considered as insignificant.
+No loss allowance on ECL for contract assets based on provision matrix is recognised during the years ended 31 December 2021 and 2020 as the amount is considered as insignificant.

-During the year ended 31 December 2020, the Group reversed RMB7,680,000 (2019: provided RMB18,890,000) impairment allowance for trade receivables, based on the provision matrix.
-Impairment allowance of RMB6,078,000 (2019: RMB7,601,000) were made on credit-impaired debtors.
+During the year ended 31 December 2021, the Group provided RMB6,598,000 (2020: reversed RMB7,680,000) impairment allowance for trade receivables, based on the provision matrix.
+Impairment allowance of RMB1,802,000 (2020: RMB6,078,000) were made on credit-impaired debtors.
+FOR THE YEAR ENDED 31 DECEMBER 2021